katerina-kz/ai-assisted-course/HomeTask-1/Task-4.md

-Prompt:
+### Prompt:

 In order to validate the requirements for our upcoming project, 'Instant Booking', effectively, we request your detailed input on the following aspects:

-Project context: We're integrating an "Instant Booking" feature in our property booking application, enabling renters to instantly book available properties.
+- Project context: We're integrating an "Instant Booking" feature in our property booking application, enabling renters to instantly book available properties.
+- Specific requirements:
-Specific requirements: We are looking to validate the following:
+  - We are looking to validate the following:
-Renters should be able to see and select the 'Instant Booking' option only for properties that have activated this feature.
+    - Renters should be able to see and select the 'Instant Booking' option only for properties that have activated this feature.

-Property owners should have an interface to activate or deactivate the 'Instant Booking' option for their listed properties.
+    - Property owners should have an interface to activate or deactivate the 'Instant Booking' option for their listed properties.

-Once activated, the 'Instant Booking' option cannot be deactivated by property owners for a minimum of 30 days.
+    - Once activated, the 'Instant Booking' option cannot be deactivated by property owners for a minimum of 30 days.

-The system should send instant notifications to property owners once a renter makes an instant booking.
+    - Ohe system should send instant notifications to property owners once a renter makes an instant booking.

-Renters should receive a confirmation notification immediately after successfully making an instant booking.
+    - Renters should receive a confirmation notification immediately after successfully making an instant booking.

-The system must process payments immediately for 'Instant Booking' reservations.
+    - The system must process payments immediately for 'Instant Booking' reservations.

-Renters can cancel the instant booking within 12 hours without any penalties.
+    - Renters can cancel the instant booking within 12 hours without any penalties.

-Property owners can opt out of 'Instant Booking' at any time.
+    - Property owners can opt out of 'Instant Booking' at any time.

-In case of any booking conflicts, the system should revert to the renter with alternative property options.
+    - In case of any booking conflicts, the system should revert to the renter with alternative property options.

-Stakeholders involved include property owners, renters, and our development team.
+- Stakeholders involved include property owners, renters, and our development team.
 The constraints involve a fixed development schedule and budget, while we're also assuming an uptick in our user base in the coming months.

-Constraints and assumptions: We're operating within a strict development timeline, a set budget, and assuming a steady user base growth over the next six months.
+- Constraints and assumptions: We're operating within a strict development timeline, a set budget, and assuming a steady user base growth over the next six months.
-Stakeholders: Key stakeholders encompass property owners, renters, and the development team.
-Feedback mechanism: Detailed document, addressing each specific requirement.
+- Feedback mechanism: Detailed document, addressing each specific requirement.
 Also include any general observations about the user experience and technical feasibility.

+---

-ChatGPT's feedback:
+### ChatGPT's feedback:

 We need your insights on whether the outlined requirements align well with the project goals and stakeholder expectations, along with any suggestions for enhancements or critical adjustments.